jessecambon/rocm-ml/README.md

 # rocm-ml

 This repository builds a docker image to leverage AMD graphics cards for machine learning using the RoCM drivers.
 These instructions are designed for Linux.
-I am using Pop OS! and installed the RoCM drivers with [these instructions](https://support.system76.com/articles/rocm/).
+I am using Pop OS! and installed the ROCm drivers with [these instructions](https://support.system76.com/articles/rocm/).

 ## Usage